raballew/okd-the-hard-way/docs/16-operations.md

 to be successful.
 Therefore including scores of surveys send to the tenants or something similar greatly increases the visibility of potential issues with the overall quality of the service provided by operations.
-This could be simple surevy that gets sends to your tenants frequently:
+This could be simple survey that gets sends to your tenants frequently:

 ```txt
 Are you happy with the service provided?